ctkelley/SIAMFANLEquations.jl/README.md

 ## Core References and Documentation

 The best documentation for this package will be the [notebook](https://github.com/ctkelley/NotebookSIAMFANL) and the print book.
 They will have detailed algorithmic descriptions, examples for you to play with, and guidance on tweaking the algorithmic paramenters to solve your problems.
 The notebook will be built in parallel with the print book and the content will be __roughly__ the same.
+The differences will be to accommodate the two formats.
+For example, docstrings need some work after the map from notebook to print.

 I've also used [documenter.jl](https://github.com/JuliaDocs/Documenter.jl) with this package.
 Click the badge [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://ctkelley.github.io/SIAMFANLEquations.jl/stable)